hazelcast/hazelcast-reference-manual/src/Preface.md

 Support for Hazelcast is provided via <a href="https://github.com/hazelcast/hazelcast/issues" target="_blank">GitHub</a>, <a href="https://groups.google.com/forum/#!forum/hazelcast" target="_blank">Mail Group</a> and <a href="http://www.stackoverflow.com" target="_blank">StackOverflow</a>

-For information on the commercial support for Hazelcast and Hazelcast Enterprise, please see <a href="hazelcast.com/pricing" target="_blank">hazelcast.com</a>.
+For information on the commercial support for Hazelcast and Hazelcast Enterprise, please see
+<a href="https://hazelcast.com/pricing/" target="_blank">hazelcast.com</a>.

 ## Release Notes

-Please refer to the [Release Notes document](http://docs.hazelcast.org/docs/release-notes/) for the new features, enhancements and fixes performed for each Hazelcast release.
+Please refer to the <a href="http://docs.hazelcast.org/docs/release-notes/" target="_blank">Release Notes document</a> for the new features, enhancements and fixes performed for each Hazelcast release.
 You can also find information on upgrading Hazelcast from previous releases in the Release Notes document.